 Patrice is very active in her hometown of Winthrop, Maine.
 She served on the Winthrop Town Council, the Winthrop Planning Board, and recently chaired Winthrop’s Comprehensive Planning Committee.
 She co-chairs Winthrop’s Bicycle and Pedestrian Committee and is on the Board of Kennebec Land Trust.

 Levey, Wagley & Putman, located at 161 Main Street, Winthrop, is a general practice law firm with areas of concentration in elder law, trusts and estates, real estate, divorce & family law, and mediation and alternate dispute resolution.
 Patrice will focus her practice on elder law, estate planning, probate and special needs trust.
 In addition, she is qualified under Veterans Administration to assist veterans with veterans benefits matters.
-She can be reached at email@example.com.
+She can be reached through our Contact page.

 For more information about Patrice or on our services, our fees, or to schedule an appointment, please contact us today.